mikaelvesavuori/catalogist/README.md

 The manifest file is a simple JSON file or a JSON payload that describes your solution, system, or service.

 The below gives an overview of what data can be described.
-See the example and interface specification further down, or the published OpenAPI schema (TODO), for more details.
+See the example and interface specification further down, or [the published OpenAPI schema on Bump](https://bump.sh/doc/catalogist), for more details.

 ### Required top-level keys/fields/properties